Hex editor

-Unlike conventional text editors, Hex editors are able to efficiently handle files with indefinite sizes, as only a portion of the file is loaded while browsing it and modified when saving it, rather than the entire file at once.

 Early history

 Since the invention of computers and their different uses, a variety of file formats has been created.
 In some special circumstances it was convenient to be able to access the data as a series of raw digits.
 A program called SUPERZAP (AMASPZAP) was available for IBM OS/360 systems which could edit raw disk records and also understood the format of executable files.
 Pairs of hexadecimal digits (each pair can represent a byte) are the current standard, because the vast majority of machines and file formats in use today handle data in units or groups of 8-bit bytes.
 Hexadecimal and also octal are common because these digits allow one to see which bits in a byte are set.
-Today, decimal instead of hexadecimal representation is becoming a popular second option due to the more familiar number base and additional helper tools, such as template systems and data inspectors, that reduce the benefits of the hexadecimal numerical format.
+Depending on the data content, decimal or other numerical base instead of hexadecimal representation can support editing operations also using template systems and data inspectors.